Category Archives: Creative Process

 The River is a Strong Brown God

 ‘A Strong Brown God’ is what T. S. Eliot called a river.
 No doubt he was right.
-Certainly the Tennessee River plays a large part in my life and so the Jackson Point flotilla is once again preparing to set out on the waters.
-Persistent rains slowed down preparation and maintenance this year as did problems created by a half-hearted job of winterizing the boats last fall, but the 14-foot sailing skiff, Flower Ann, is almost ready —just a small sail repair remains.
+Certainly, the Tennessee River plays a large part in my life, and so the Jackson Point flotilla is once again preparing to set out on the waters.
+Persistent rains slowed down preparation and maintenance this year, as did problems created by a half-hearted job of winterizing the boats last fall.
+Nevertheless, my 14-foot sailing skiff, Flower Ann, is almost ready—just a small sail repair remains.

 Sailing Pictures 013